How To Prep Kids For A Stress Free Beach Session Day

 A Small Note On Coordinating Outfits

 Parents often ask if everyone should match.
-We recommend coordination instead of strict matching.
+We recommend loose coordination instead of strict matching.
 Two or three tones from a soft palette work best, mixing textures so each child’s personality shows.
 Those natural tones; cream, linen, blush, soft blue, tie the family together without feeling staged.

 High saturation and neon tones reflect light onto skin and can overpower expressions.
 We choose simplicity and comfort: cotton dresses that move, linen shirts, soft shorts.
 Clothes that let kids run, laugh, and be themselves always photograph best.